Minaduki-Shigure/BeagleBone_Proj/README.md

 ```

 ## Step 7: Start the NFS service on PC.
+1. Use `apt` to install `nfs-kernel-server`.
-1. Edit the file `/etc/exports` to configure the service.
+2. Edit the file `/etc/exports` to configure the service.
-2. Use `systemctl` to start and enable the service.
+3. Use `systemctl` to start and enable the service.